 - Chapter 6: Extending Posts: I created a custom post type called

-testimonialto allow me to easily add new testimonials.
-I also added thepost_tagtaxonomy to it and made use of a custom metadata.
+taxonomy to it and made use of a custom metadata.
 I managed to use all three major sections of the chapter: post types, taxonomies, and metadata. - Chapter 10: The Shortcode API: I created a custom shortcode called

-[testimonials-plugindevbook], which displays 10 random testimonials tagged with “Pro WP Plugin Development.”
+, which displays 10 random testimonials tagged with "Pro WP Plugin Development."

 My product page was done